Share on your favorite

 Drawing Out - Extracting fibers from cocoons or cotton to make thread.

-祇 means "shinto shrine precincts, only."
+祇 means "earth deity, only."

 Country God - A god of a country, often associated with protection and prosperity.